Merit Systems Protection Board

 The agency has the burden of proving that it was justified in taking the action being appealed.
 Discipline for misconduct is taken under “Chapter 75” procedures that require the agency support its case by the preponderance of the evidence—that is, the majority.
 Discipline for performance reasons may be taken under those procedures (if the performance is deemed so poor that it constitutes misconduct) or under “Chapter 43” procedures that require the employee be given a chance to improve first but that also require that the agency’s choice of discipline need be supported by only “substantial” evidence—that is, the agency’s case is plausible.

-Note: Executive Order 13836 of May 25, 2018 set a series of principles for agencies to follow in disciplinary decisions, including emphasizing the use of Chapter 75 procedures in performance cases and therefore incurring no obligation for a performance improvement period.
+Note: Executive Order 13836 of May 25, 2018 set a series of principles for agencies to follow in disciplinary decisions, including emphasizing the use of Chapter 75 procedures in performance cases and use of the fullest range of managerial discretion in selecting penalties.
 See Discipline in Chapter 8, Section 4.

 If the agency meets its burden of proof, the Board must decide in favor of the agency, unless the appellant shows that there was “harmful error” in the agency’s procedures, that the agency decision was based on a prohibited personnel practice, or that the decision was not in accordance with law.
 The appellant has the burden of proving that the appeal is within the Board’s jurisdiction and that it was timely filed.
 The appellant has the burden of proving any affirmative defenses (e.g., discrimination or reprisal for whistleblowing) raised.
 The appellant also has the burden of proof in retirement cases.